up

 Program Performance Measures

-1 There was a slight increase in new cases in FY23 due to more placements through Adult Protective Services.
-Twenty-four cases closed from the prior year due to deceased client, transfer to long-term care or nursing facility, relocation out of county, etc. The program projects an increase in coming years based on past years' trends.
+1 There was a 9% increase in new cases due to more placements through Adult Protective Services where clients had been at high risk of abuse, neglect, exploitation, or self-neglect.
+The program projects an increase in coming years based on this trend.

 anchor